What's Negligence Under Kansas & Missouri Law

 Working with an experienced Kansas City personal injury attorney who understands the laws and rules governing injury claims can help avoid legal issues that can hurt your chance of recovering compensation for your injury.

-Discuss Your Case with a Kansas City Personal Injury Lawyer
+Discuss Your Case with Our Kansas City Personal Injury Lawyer

 Our lawyer handles personal injury cases in Kansas City and throughout Missouri and Kansas.
 Our legal team aggressively pursues all avenues of investigation to uncover the evidence we need to prove negligence.
 Our Kansas City personal injury attorneys use their experience and knowledge to build a case that addresses each possible argument and defense the other party might raise to avoid liability for negligence acts, errors, and wrongdoing.

-Call 816-203-0143 for a free consultation with a Kansas City personal injury lawyer.
-We want to help you fight for justice after being injured through the negligent or reckless acts of another party.
+Call us today at 816-203-0143 or through our online contact form for a free consultation.
+You can also instantly download our free e-book Crash Course: 9 Mistakes That Can Wreck Your Injury Claim.
+We'll help you fight for justice after being injured through the negligent or reckless acts of another party.